 I'm Kev van Zonneveld (@kvz).
 In a previous life I worked at a hosting company where I learned about code, distributed systems, and networks.
 Halfway I became their R&D lead and among things architected their cloud offering.
 In evening hours I co-founded Transloadit, a file uploading and encoding service for developers.

 I run that company to this day with 10 teammates, spread across the world.
-I will happily bore anyone to death about family life, open/innovative technology, automation, dev tools, unix, all kinds of independent music, (watching, practicing, teaching) kickboxing, woodworking, Amsterdam, craft beer, collecting retro games, and sci-fi.
+I will happily bore you to death about family life, open/innovative technology, automation, dev tools, unix, all kinds of independent music, (watching, practicing, teaching) kickboxing, woodworking, Amsterdam, craft beer, collecting retro games, and sci-fi.